Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Main results

-We also state another theorem by Mundet i Riera, see \cite[Theorem 1.16]{Mun21}.
+We also state another result by I. Mundet i Riera (see \cite[Theorem 1.10]{Mun21}).
+Theorem \ref{mundet1} is immediate from this result.

 \begin{theorem} Let $G$ be a Lie group with finitely many connected components.
-For every natural number $r$ the following properties are equivalent: \begin{itemize} \item $G$ contains subgroups of the form $(\mathbb{Z}/N_i\mathbb{Z})^r$ for arbitrarily large positive integers $N_i$; \item $G$ contais a subgroup isomorphic to a compact real torus $T^{r}$ of real dimension $r$. \end{itemize} \end{theorem}
+For every natural number $r$, the following properties are equivalent: \begin{itemize} \item the group $G$ contains subgroups of the form $(\mathbb{Z}/N\mathbb{Z})^r$ for arbitrarily large positive integers $N$; \item the group $G$ contais a subgroup isomorphic to a compact real torus $(S^1)^{r}$ of real dimension $r$. \end{itemize} \end{theorem}

-We can deduce the following corollary from Theorem \ref{mundet} by an argument similar to the proof of \cite[Theorem 1.15]{Mun21}.
+We can deduce the following corollary from Theorem \ref{mundet} by an argument similar to the proof of \cite[Theorem 1.9]{Mun21}.

 \begin{corollary} Let $X$ be a (possibly singular) normal compact K\"ahler space.
-For every natural number $r$ the following properties are equivalent: \begin{itemize} \item $\Aut(X)$ contains subgroups of the form $(\mathbb{Z}/N_i\mathbb{Z})^r$ for arbitrarily large positive integers $N_i$; \item $\Aut(X)$ contais a subgroup isomorphic to $T^r$. \end{itemize} Moreover, $r \leqslant 2\dim(X)$ and if $r = 2\dim(X)$ then $X$ is biholomorphic to a compact complex torus. \end{corollary}
+For every natural number $r$, the following properties are equivalent: \begin{itemize} \item the group $\Aut(X)$ contains finite abelian subgroups of the form $(\mathbb{Z}/N\mathbb{Z})^r$ for arbitrarily large positive integers $N$; \item the group $\Aut(X)$ contais a subgroup isomorphic to $(S^1)^r$. \end{itemize} In addition, $r \leqslant 2\dim(X)$, and if $r = 2\dim(X)$ then $X$ is biholomorphic to a compact complex torus. \end{corollary}

-\begin{proof} By \cite[Lemma 3.1]{Kim18} the quotient group $\Aut(X)/\Aut^0(X)$ has bounded finite subgroups.
-So by Lemma \ref{abelian} we may assume that the finite subgroups in question lie in $\Aut^0(X)$.
-The group $\Aut^0(X)$ is a connected complex Lie group, see e. g. \cite[Theorem on p.
-40]{Akh95}.
-So the first statement of the corollary follows from Theorem \ref{mundet}.
-Suppose that there is an effective action of $T^r$ by holomorphic automorphisms.
-Then by \cite{BM97} we can take a $T^r$-equivariant K\"ahler resolution of singularities $\varphi \colon X' \to X$.
-We apply Theorem \ref{mundet1} to $X'$ and obtain that $r \leqslant 2\dim(X') = 2\dim(X)$.
-Moreover, if $r = 2\dim(X')$ then $X'$ is biholomorphic to a compact complex torus.
-By Lemma \ref{torus} we obtain that $\varphi$ is an isomorphism, so $X$ is nonsingular and biholomorphic to a compact complex torus. \end{proof}
+\begin{proof} The group of connected components $\Aut(X)/\Aut^0(X)$ has bounded finite subgroups (see \cite[Lemma 3.1]{Kim18}).
+So, by Lemma \ref{abelian}, we may assume that the finite abelian subgroups in question lie in $\Aut^0(X)$.
+By a well-known theorem of S. Bochner and H. Montgomery, the group $\Aut^0(X)$ is a connected complex Lie group acting holomorphically on $X$ (see e. g. \cite[Theorem on p.
+40]{Akh95} for a modern proof).
+Now the first statement of the corollary follows from Theorem \ref{mundet}.

+Suppose that there is an effective action of $(S^1)^r$ on $X$ by holomorphic automorphisms.
+Then by the results of \cite{BM97}, we can take a $(S^1)^r$-equivariant resolution of singularities $\varphi \colon X' \to X$, where $X'$ is a compact K\"ahler manifold.
+Applying Theorem \ref{mundet1} to $X'$, we get the estimate Now, if $r = 2\dim(X')$, then $X'$ is biholomorphic to a compact complex torus.
+By Lemma \ref{torus}, $\varphi$ is an isomorphism, and so $X$ is nonsingular and biholomorphic to a compact complex torus. \end{proof}